-Hey Prince, have you got the guts to come at me face to face?
+Hey Prince, if you come for me, have you got the guts to come at me face to face?
 Or instead are you going to employ your usual “attack from the back” strategy?

 Wyatt Prince, murderer and coward, loves to sneak up on people.
 He strikes the deciding blow before they are aware they were in a fight.
 It’s the way of the coward.
 He prides himself in how tough he is, but who couldn’t be tough?
 After all, he beats on physically challenged individuals and women?

-Then later on, he wwould about what he has done.
-Predictably of course, he would leave out the part about it being a drunk, a cripple or a sneak attack.
+Then later on, he brags about what he has done.
+Predictably of course, he leaves out the part about it being a drunk, a cripple or a sneak attack.
 Instead, he just describes the damage he did.
 However, he does so in the sickening detail that only a psychopath would recite, almost slobbering on himself in his excitement to tell the story.

 How about it Prince, do you have the guts to come alone for change?
 Or are you going to have your usual two or three haters and goon backup?

 What about it goof?
 When you murdered Paul Rouxel, not only did you jump him from behind, but you came with two other people.
 A man would come alone.
 Only a coward needs back up.